 Your bed is, or should be, one of the most important investments you make for your home.
 On average, we will spend 26 years in bed (that's about a third of our lives!) and we are all familiar with the health benefits of quality sleep and relaxation.
-For this reason, it is worth spending time to find the right bed and create your perfect bedroom, a sanctuary to get away from our busy lives, unwind, and which you look forward to retreating to at the end of the day.
-We share with you here our top advice on choosing a bed.
+For this reason, it is worth spending time to find the right designer bed and create your perfect bedroom, a sanctuary to get away from our busy lives, unwind, and which you look forward to retreating to at the end of the day.
+We share with you here our top advice on choosing the perfect luxury designer bed.

 In Europe there are generally five standard bed sizes and these are based on mattress size:

 - Single - 90 x 200cm

 - Small Double/Large Single - 120 x 200cm